 3. Wash stuffed toys – both children’s and pets – in hot water and dry out properly.
 Dust mites thrive in fabric where moisture is present, such as doggie drool and toys that are put in children’s mouths.

 4. Dust often.
 Dust mites thrive in dust – hence the name.
+In fact, dust is one of the eight surprising places that dust mites can hide.
 Dust often and get rid of their home.

 5. Vacuum frequently.
 Dust mites also live in the fabric fibers of carpeting, so if you have carpeting, vacuum at least once a week to get rid of them.